Khaled Mashal: Hamas

 He does not believe that there is a contradiction between Hamas' and religious diversity:

-He views the goal of Hamas to be to "end the Zionist occupation; to liberate the land and the holy places; to reclaim Palestinian rights; to secure the return the refugees to their nation, lands, and homes; and to reclaim Jerusalem."
+He views the goal of Hamas to be to "end the Zionist occupation; to liberate the land and the holy places; to reclaim Palestinian rights; to secure the return of the refugees to their nation, lands, and homes; and to reclaim Jerusalem."
 Mashal wants the future Palestinian state to be one that "is open to the world, far from fanaticism, and one that promotes tolerance and accepts all."

 Peace with Israel

-Mashal believes that peace with Israel requires two things: that the Palestinian refugees that fled from, or were expelled by, Israeli forces in the 1948 in which Israel was established are allowed to return and that Israel withdraws from the territories it occupied in the 1967 war.
-The international community has called on Israel to let the refugees return, something to which Israel has said it would never agree.
+Mashal believes that peace with Israel requires two things: that the Palestinian refugees that fled from, or were expelled by, Israeli forces in the 1948 Israeli War of Independence in which the Jewish State was established are allowed to return and that Israel withdraws from the territories it occupied in the 1967 war.
+Israel has said it would never agree to let all of the refugees return.

 In an op-ed shortly after Hamas' 2006 election victory, Mashal suggested a long-term truce:

 In a 2006 meeting with Russia's foreign minister Sergey Lavrov, Mashal insisted that Israel must withdraw from the territory it occupied in the 1967 war and recognize a Palestinian right of return if it wants peace.
 He declared that Hamas is "for peace in the region ... after the end of the occupation."

 In a meeting with former U.S. president Jimmy Carter in 2008, Mashal clarified that any agreement with Israel would have to be ratified with the Palestinian people in a referendum.
 Mashal later suggested a 10-year-truce (hudna) if Israel withdrew to the 1967 border.
 He considered this a proof of recognition: "We have offered a truce if Israel withdraws to the 1967 borders, a truce of 10 years as a proof of recognition".

-In 2007, Mashal made comments which some saw as a "softened stance" towards Israel:
+In 2007, Mashal made comments which some saw as a "softened stance" towards Israel: "As a Palestinian today I speak of a Palestinian and Arab demand for a state on 1967 borders.
+It is true that in reality there will be an entity or state called Israel on the rest of Palestinian land.
+This is a reality, but I won't deal with it in terms of recognising or admitting it."
+In January 2024, however, he rejected two-state solution and peace with Israel calling for the eradication of Israel as the only solution and claimed that the chanting of "From the River to the Sea" slogan by "American students and in European capitals" had revived that dream.